-Lake Superior is good for all seasons as might be hinted at here, and there are a few weeks in many years that we can truck on over the ice road to Madeline Island as seen in this movie taken with my pocket-size dashcam.
+Lake Superior is good for all seasons as may be hinted at here, and there are a few weeks in many years that we can truck on over the ice road to Madeline Island as seen in this movie taken with my pocket-size dashcam.
 Sand Island once supported the northernmost community in Wisconsin and lately has become my favorite island of them all.
 Some photos from recent expeditions to study geographical features of Sand, Madeline, Outer, Devil's and Stockton Islands are on my Apostle Islands minisite.
 I still resent the fact that the Geography classes I've attended over the years were overloaded with political science and sociology without enough emphasis on landforms and waterways on which I've spent so much time recording for most of a century.

-Having wound down my 137th and last semester (the 2014 Summer Session), some extended blather about my work-related activities and overall attitude (which really hasn't been too bad) can be found here.
+Having wound down my 137th and last semester (the 2014 Summer Session), some extended blather about my work-related activities and overall attitude can be found here.
 Subjects taught in Microbiology 102 at UW-Madison for many years are listed here.
 The subject certainly matters!
 There is a framework behind all this which one may not find in a lab manual.
 The overall theme of this course has been what bacterial cells do and how they fit into the scheme of things.
 What they look like is relatively insignificant, although one might think they really should be twice their size in order to account for all their doings!

 Occasionally I come across microbes that one doesn't consider in the usual bacteriology course.
 A couple examples: A colony of the green alga, Chlorella, turned up in a bacteriological plate-count analysis of water from the actual headwaters of the Mississippi River.
 After several years, it still maintains itself on slants of Nutrient Agar just like a bacterial culture.
 And it is always reasonably fun to isolate purple non-sulfur photosynthetic bacteria from rain, snow, icicles and hailstones and then see if any can produce hydrogen.
 Isolating and running tests on this type of photosynthetic bacteria became a special feature of our Microbiology 102 course.
 Wouldn't it be great if we could get them to use light energy to synthesize propane!